Moroccans in Belgium

 Moroccans and people of Moroccan descent, who come from various ethnic groups, form a distinct community in Belgium and part of the wider Moroccan diaspora.
-They represent the largest non-European immigrant population in Belgium and are widely referred to as Belgo-Marocains in French and Belgische Marokkanen in Dutch.
+They represent the second largest (after Italians) immigrant population in Belgium and are widely referred to as Belgo-Marocains in French and Belgische Marokkanen in Dutch.

 History

 There has been a Moroccan presence in Belgium since 1912 when France began recruiting workers from its North African colonies as immigrant workers (among them Moroccans), allowing some to cross into Belgium.
 At the time, Morocco was a largely agrarian economy and labour migration was attractive to many young men.
 There were thought to be 6,000 Moroccans living in Belgium by 1930, predominantly in industrial towns in Wallonia.